luscoma/pyRazor/README.md

 ### @view
 ----------------------------------
 The view object is an instance of RazorView and is available to all views at render time.
 This object holds any relevant view objects and serves as a way to extends the razor system in the future.
-Currently view has the model, data, and helper attributes (view.data and view.helpers are explained in further down).

 ### Razor ViewBag
 ----------------------------------